Affordance-based Robot Manipulation with Flow Matching: Methods

-where we define $\bm x_t$ as the linear interpolation between $\bm x_0$ and $\bm x_1$ with respect to time $\bm x_t = t\bm x_1+(1-t)\bm x_0$, following the Optimal Transport theory~\citep{peyre2019computational}.
-And $v_{\bm \theta}$ is a network of the flow model.
+where we define $\bm x_t$ as the linear interpolation between $\bm x_0$ and $\bm x_1$ with respect to time $\bm x_t = t\bm x_1+(1-t)\bm x_0$, following the linear conditional flow theory~\citep{peyre2019computational}. $v_{\bm \theta}$ is a network of the flow model.
 Thus Equation~(\ref{eq:loss}) could be reformatted as

 This represents the progression of the scalar flow that transforms data from source to target between time 0 and 1.